Stranger (Marvel Comics): Fictional character biography

-The Stranger also appears in the self-titled The Champions and aids the group to contain the reactivated Null-Life bomb left on Earth and in a Marvel Two-In-One Annual enlists the aid of the Thing and the Hulk to fight against the threat of the Olympian god Pluto.
+The Stranger also appears in the self-titled The Champions and aids the group to contain the reactivated Null-Life bomb left on Earth and in a Marvel Two-in-One Annual enlists the aid of the Thing and the Hulk to combat the Olympian god Pluto.

 The character reappears in the third volume of the Silver Surfer, where the entity known as the Living Tribunal reveals the fourth side of its head to be a void and claims that it could have represented the face of the Stranger.

 The Stranger also joins the Avengers in battle against the space pirate Nebula, who has acquired the "Infinity Union", a device that allows the user to absorb all forms of ambient energy, and who seeks to acquire more by repeatedly destroying and recreating the universe.

-In the title Quasar, cosmic beings known as the Watchers approach the Stranger for aid in halting a lethal information virus, with the hero Quasar taking advantage of the distraction to free many of the specimens on the Stranger's "Labworld".
+In the title Quasar, cosmic beings known as the Watchers approach the Stranger for aid in halting a lethal information virus, with the hero Quasar taking advantage of the distraction to free many of the specimens on the Stranger's "Labworld", including Stardust.

-In the limited series "Infinity Gauntlet", the Stranger appears among the gathering of cosmic entities opposing the Titan Thanos, and attacks the latter teamed with Epoch and Galactus.
+In the limited series "The Infinity Gauntlet", the Stranger appears among the gathering of cosmic entities opposing the Titan Thanos, and attacks the latter teamed with Epoch and Galactus.

 In the limited series Starblast the Stranger is instrumental in merging the New Universe into the Marvel Universe.
 He next appears in a retold flashback story in Professor Xavier and the X-Men; and outside of continuity in Marvel Adventures.

-In the limited series X-Men Forever, the character is revealed to have subtly manipulated and accelerated the evolution of human mutants for a long time, in a plot to harness their potential to gain control of all higher cosmic entities.
+In the limited series X-Men Forever, the Stranger is revealed to have subtly manipulated and accelerated the evolution of mutants in a plot to harness their potential to gain control of all higher cosmic entities.

 He next appears in Marvel Universe: The End, again among the beings opposing Thanos.

 The Stranger prominently features in the limited series Beyond!, posing as the Beyonder wherein he captures several heroes and villains and forces them into battle for the purpose of study.

 Powers and abilities

-The Stranger possesses the ability to channel and manipulate cosmic power on a scale comparable to that of Galactus and the Celestials, with feats including levitation; force field creation; size shifting and molecular manipulation of matter; light speed space travel; intangibility and energy projection and assembling a planet from segments of inhabited worlds from across the universe.
+The Stranger possesses the ability to channel and manipulate cosmic power on a scale comparable to that of Galactus and the Celestials, with feats including levitation; force field creation; size shifting and molecular manipulation of matter; light speed space travel; intangibility and energy projection; and assembling a planet from segments of inhabited worlds from across the universe.
 The entity also possesses a "laboratory" world, where items are stored, and beings of interest, referred to as specimens, are kept prisoner for study.

 In other media

 The Stranger appears in The Super Hero Squad Show episode "The Ballad of Beta Ray Bill!
 (Six Against Infinity, Part 1)", voiced by John Barrowman.
-This version enslaved the Korbinites, though Beta Ray Bill escaped and became a janitor.
-The Stranger eventually locates Bill, but is eventually defeated by him and Thor.